Constance Wu

-Constance Wu (吳恬敏; born March 22, 1982) is an American actress.
+Constance Tianming Wu (吳恬敏; born March 22, 1982) is an American actress.
 Wu's breakthrough role came with the ABC sitcom Fresh Off the Boat (2015–2020), which earned her four nominations at the Critics' Choice Television Awards.
-For leading the romantic comedy-drama film Crazy Rich Asians (2018), she became the fourth Asian woman to be nominated for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.
+For leading the romantic comedy-drama film Crazy Rich Asians (2018) as Rachel Chu, she became the fourth Asian woman to be nominated for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.

 Wu has appeared in the crime film Hustlers (2019), the musical film Lyle, Lyle, Crocodile (2022), and the drama film The Friend (2024).
 Her television roles include the web series EastSiders (2012–2017) and the Amazon Prime action thriller series The Terminal List (2022).
 She also voiced Daphne Blake in the Max animated series Velma (2023–2024).
 On stage, Wu acted in the Los Angeles production of 2:22 A Ghost Story (2022) and off Broadway productions of the rock musical Little Shop of Horrors (2023) and the comedy-drama play Shit.
 Meet.
 Fan.
 (2024).

 She was included on Time magazine's list of the 100 most influential people in the world in 2017.
-Her 2022 memoir, Making a Scene, detailed her experiences with sexual harassment, cyberbullying and psychotherapy.
+Her 2022 memoir, Making a Scene, detailed her experiences with sexual harassment, cyberbullying, and psychotherapy.

 Early life and education

-Constance Wu was born in Richmond, Virginia, to a Taiwanese American family.
+Constance Tianming Wu was born in Richmond, Virginia, to a Taiwanese American family.
 She is the third of four daughters.
 Her parents had emigrated from Taiwan.
 Her father, Fang-Sheng Wu, is a biology and genetics professor at Virginia Commonwealth University, and her mother is a computer programmer.
 Wu said that her paternal grandparents were very poor, working as bamboo farmers, and did not have the opportunity to get an education, so they were unable to read and write.

-She graduated from Douglas S. Freeman High School, in Henrico County, Virginia, where she performed in local theater.
+She graduated from Douglas S. Freeman High School, in Henrico County, Virginia, where she performed in local theatre.
 She participated in a six-month program during high school at the Lee Strasberg Theatre and Film Institute.
 Wu later graduated from State University of New York at Purchase's Conservatory of Theatre Arts with a Bachelor of Fine Arts in acting in 2005.

 After college, Wu studied psycholinguistics in New York for three semesters of post-bachelor studies.
 She then applied to and was accepted by Columbia University to pursue graduate studies in speech pathology.
-But before she entered Columbia, Wu decided to leave New York to continue acting and moved to Los Angeles.
+Before she entered Columbia, however, Wu decided to leave New York to continue acting and moved to Los Angeles.
 She has cited Academy Award-winning director Ang Lee as an influence.